 Planning is the first and foremost function of any management.
 It is the most basic and is the primary function, that has to be efficiently carried out no matter what.
 The efficiency of a management’s plan determines the efficiency of the management’s activity for the planned time period.

 All other functions revolve around the plan formulated through this process.
-Controlling, especially is dependent on planning because it is invariably treated as an extension of the planning process and cannot exist without it.
-Planning develops the goals which guides the entire organisation and this make it the most important of all management functions.
+Controlling especially is dependent on planning because it is invariably treated as an extension of the planning process and cannot exist without it.
+Planning develops the goals which guide the entire organization and this makes it the most important of all management functions.

 Planning unlike the other functions of management is more of an intellectual process.
-All other processes draws its intellectual backing or logical backing from the plans formulated.
-That is to say when staffing is done, the logic employed is whether the new recruit will fit into the plan.
+All other processes draw their intellectual backing or logical backing from the plans formulated.
+That is to say, when staffing is done, the logic employed is whether the new recruit will fit into the plan.
 Hence as evident from the illustration, the other functions on the logic of planning and requires only the application of the logic behind the plan.

 Planning which lays down this logic is thus the intellectual mental process.
-It involves many functions like weighing risks, analysing trade-offs, predicting business environment changes etc. This thus requires a great degree of mental prowess and ability.
+It involves many functions like weighing risks, analyzing trade-offs, predicting business environment changes, etc. This thus requires a great degree of mental prowess and ability.

-Planning even though predominantly understood to be a function of the top level management is a pervasive function.
-The top level management develops plans for the organisation as a whole, whereas the department manager makes plans for his department and a supervisor makes plans for the set of employees under him.
-In this manner planning is done at all level, making it pervasive.
+Planning even though predominantly understood to be a function of the top-level management is a pervasive function.
+The top-level management develops plans for the organization as a whole, whereas the department manager makes plans for his department and a supervisor makes plans for the set of employees under him.
+In this manner planning is done at all levels, making it pervasive.

-Planning is a broader function which involves the process of forecasting.
-That is to say, planning include forecasting whereas forecasting is not planning.
+Planning is a broader function that involves the process of forecasting.
+That is to say, planning includes forecasting whereas forecasting is not planning.

-Planning is, quite simply put, a process which involves the collection and analysis of facts to make assumptions and premises for the future, based on which a action plan intended to achieve desired results is duly formulated.
+Planning is, quite simply put, a process that involves the collection and analysis of facts to make assumptions and premises for the future, based on which an action plan intended to achieve desired results is duly formulated.